markmccoid/myCodeDocs/docs/reactnative/react-native-svg.md

 You can animate the Stroke and get a nice effect.

-Getting here is a bit involved.
+Getting there is a bit involved.

 All svgs have a set of **Stroke** properties that allow you to give color and width to the circle's stroke.